GitCodings/Stack-A3-Database/README.md

         .addValue("gpa", student.getGpa(), Types.DECIMAL);

 int rowsUpdated = this.template.update(sql, source);
-// If no error is thrown then the query has been executed and we can check how many rows were updated with the returned int
+// If no error is thrown then the query has been executed, and we can check how many rows were updated with the returned int
 ```

 ## Select Queries